adamxngy/manual-testing-portfolio/README.md

 # 🧪 Manual Testing Portfolio

-Welcome!
-This repository is going to be dedicated to a collection of my manual testing work.
+This is a repository dedicated to a collection of my software testing work.
-Each project will demonstrate my skills in:
+Each project demonstrates my skills in:

 - ✅ Writing detailed test cases
 - 🐞 Identifying and documenting bugs